Bayernatoor/btc_self_custody/src/faqs/hardware_wallet_setup/hardware_faq2.md

 **28\.** Re-enter your pin to access your Coldcard.
 Go to ***Import Existing -> 24 words***.
 Re-enter your seed.
 Use the arrows to scroll down to select the first letter, second letter and so on, repeat the process for each word.
 Once you get to the 23rd word, Coldcard with present you with several options for the 24th word, select the correct one.
-If your 24th word does not appear you either made a mistake or incorrectly copied the words.
+If your 24th word does not appear you either made a mistake or incorrectly copied the words (try re-entering the words).

 <br>

 **29\.** Once you've entered all 24 words press on the **Checkmark** to confirm.
-Go to ***Advanced -> View Identity*** to confirm that you've in fact restored the original seed words
+Go to ***Advanced -> View Identity*** and confirm that you've actually restored the original seed words
-         by ensuring that your **Extended Fingerprint** matches.
+         by verifying that the **Extended Fingerprint** matches.

 <br>

-<p class="text-lg pb-2 font-semibold">Adding a Passphrase:</p>
+<h5 class="text-xl pb-4 text-[#f7931a] font-semibold">Adding a Passphrass</h5>

 **30\.** A Passphrase acts as **"25th word"** and helps add additional security to your seed words.
-Adding a Passphrase would help prevent access to your wallet if someone were able to obtain your 24 words.
-Remember, the original 24 words results in a valid wallet, adding a 25th word creates an entirely new wallet.
+Adding a Passphrase would help prevent access to your wallet if someone was able to obtain your 24 words.
+Remember, the original 24 words result in a valid wallet, adding a 25th word creates an entirely new wallet.

 <br>

 **31\.** Adding a Passphrase to your 24 seed words will result in a new Extended Fingerprint.
-It's important to wrote this down since the Coldcard cannot confirm if you've entered the correct Passphrase.
+It's important to write this down since the Coldcard cannot confirm if you've entered the correct Passphrase.
 But you can confirm it via the unique Extended Fingerprint.

 <br>